 1. The Search Bar at the top of the screen – You can search for anything – title, author, theme – by entering your search terms here.
 Enclose your search terms in double quotation marks to exclude irrelevant results.
 It will search the entire catalogue.

-2. The Box to the immediate right of the Search Bar – Clicking on the Box (not the arrow) allows you to sort the catalogue by Authors, Title, Added, or Published.
-Authors sorts items alphabetically by author surname, whereas Title sorts items alphabetically by their title.
+2. The Box to the immediate right of the Search Bar – Clicking on the Box (not the arrow) allows you to sort the catalogue by Title, Creator (ie Author), Added, or Published.
+Title sorts items alphabetically by their title whereas Creator sorts items alphabetically by author surname.
 Added and Published sort items by date of either addition to our catalogue or publication date.
-The sorting can be inverted (i.e. shown in reverse order alphabetically for Author and Title, or by date for Added and Published) by clicking the small arrow.
+The sorting can be inverted (i.e. shown in reverse order alphabetically for Creator and Title, or by date for Added and Published) by clicking the small arrow.
 When your search results come up the Box disappears; once you have finished your search click on a section in the Libraries list and the Box will reappear.

-4. The Tag List to the right of the Box – If you want to browse a particular category, click on the Tag List at the top right of your screen.
+4. The Filter List to the right of the Box – If you want to browse a particular topic, click on the Tag List at the top right of your screen.
 A drop-down menu will appear.
-You can click on whatever category you are interested in, for example Biography or History, and a list of titles in these categories will appear.
+You can click on whatever topic you are interested in, for example Biography or History, and a list of titles in these categories will appear.

 Is the item on the shelf or out on loan?

-Once you have found an item you are interested in, look below the image on the left and you will see either 1 available or 0 available.
-1 available means the item is on the shelf and you can borrow it; 0 available means it is currently out on loan.
+Once you have found an item you are interested in, click on the cover picture to bring up more details and below the ISBN numbers you will see the number of Copies and the number that are Out.
+If it shows Copies:1 and Out: 0 that means there will be one on the shelf at the library and you will be able to borrow it; if it shows Out: 1 then it is currently out on loan.
 If so, you can email the library to ask us to reserve it for you.

 Browsing material for children